 A British Columbian resident* whose studio and home address is located in British Columbia.

-*BC Resident means: person who is a Canadian citizen or a permanent resident of Canada, and whose only or primary residence is in British Columbia, AND has been physically present in British Columbia for the greater portion of each of the 12 calendar months immediately preceding the date of application.
+*BC Resident means: person who is a Canadian citizen or a permanent resident of Canada, and who’s only or primary residence is in British Columbia, AND has been physically present in British Columbia for the greater portion of each of the 12 calendar months immediately preceding the date of application.

 Verification of residency will be required.
 In the case of joint partnerships all crafters must fit the criteria above.